Home | Browse Topics | Family law | Relationships and break-ups | Applying for a dissolution

 • any separation agreement, marked as “Exhibit B”.

-Giving the other person a copy of the application (“Serving” them)
+Giving the other person a copy of the application (“serving” them)

-Family Court Rules 2002, rule 127
+Family Court Rules 2002, rules 104, 127

 Once you’ve taken the documents to the Family Court, if you are the person applying alone for dissolution (“the applicant”), you must arrange for copies of the application and other documents to be given to (“served upon”) your spouse or civil union partner (“the respondent”).
-The documents cannot be posted to the respondent.
+The documents can’t be posted to the respondent.
 This is the case even if the other party is living overseas.

-Note: The copy of the application for dissolution cannot be served on a Sunday, Anzac Day (25 April), Christmas Day or New Year’s Day.
+Note: The copy of the application for dissolution can’t be served on a Sunday, Anzac Day (25 April), Christmas Day, New Year’s Day, or Te Rā Aro ki a Matariki/Matariki Observance Day.

 Family Court Rules 2002, rules 127, 357, 358